 Anyone with an appreciation for history, art, and architecture owes themselves a visit to St. Mark’s Basilica.
 This historic cathedral in Venice is as astounding to learn about as it is to witness.
-Here are some local tips for how to have the best experience when visiting St. Mark’s Basilica.
+Here are some local tips for how to have the best experience and how to visit St. Mark’s Basilica.

 Understand the Significance

 St. Mark’s Basilica is named for and houses at least some of the remains of St. Mark, one of the four authors of the biblical gospels.
 His body was taken from Alexandria, Egypt, where he was their first bishop (or patriarch).
 The basilica was first consecrated in 832, but arson in the next century necessitated rebuilding.
 1063 was when construction began on the church as we know it today.
 Since then, it has become almost as venerated as the saints it honors.
 As patron saint of Venice, St. Mark’s influence is felt all over the city, most notably through the bronze winged lion statue sitting atop one of two large granite columns at the water’s edge of Piazza San Marco, a stunning artistic depiction of his symbol.

 The byzantine stylings of St. Mark’s Basilica take their cues from Constantinople, particularly its Church of the Holy Apostles.
 The most eye-catching aspect is arguably the five domes that stand atop the basilica, forming a bit of a cross formation (similarly, the inside of the basilica has a layout based on a Greek cross).
 As you walk through this opulent glory, you’ll be sure to crane your neck in wonder as you work to absorb each and every detail, from the floors to the highest points of domes.